NicolasZim/poc-tailwind-rslib-issue/README.md

 tailwind to generate utilities regardless if they were used or not, which does not look like working either.

+# Current solution

+The project has a workaround implemented, which is not adding `postcss` in project-a and leaving it to `project-b`, therefore the utilities are generated there sucessfuly.
+To roll back to the scenario where it's broken, simply add `"@tailwind/postcss": "^4.0.4"` and copy the postcss config file from `project-b` to `project-a`.

+ The result (❌) broken should be: Last 4 buttons in the `project-b | App.tsx` with white background.

+The result (✅) with workaround should be: Last 4 buttons in the `project-b | App.tsx` with their custom colors as background.

 # My goal

 Either force tailwind to build them or find a workaround where I can use the